seth586/guides/FreeNAS/bitcoin/extras/compile_bitcoind.md

 [ [<< Back to Extras](https://github.com/seth586/guides/blob/master/FreeNAS/bitcoin/extras.md) ]

 ### Bitcoin Core Install: Compile from source
 Note: Here are the instructions to compile bitcoind from source.
-There is a much easier way to install bitcoin (`pkg`), however we should know how to compile manually, in case the official bitcoin repository or package repositories go rogue.
+There is a much easier way to install bitcoin (`pkg`), however its better to minimize trust in repositories and build ourselves.

+The bitcoin core project now maintains detailed compile isntructions on FreeBSD, view [here](https://github.com/bitcoin/bitcoin/blob/master/doc/build-freebsd.md)

 Secure Socket Shell into your freenas server.
 SSH is a way to manage your server remotely over a network.
 When you don’t plug in a monitor & keyboard directly into the server, it’s called a ‘headless’ server.
 The most popular SSH client is called [PuTTY, download it here](https://www.putty.org/).
 Connect to your FreeNAS’ IP address, and log in with your root credentials.